• Skip to primary navigation

 3. Letter of Recommendation from the Clerkship Director

-4. Minimum of one (1) presentation during annual ASE Coordinator Track Program
+4. Minimum of one (1) presentation during the annual ASE Coordinator Track Program

-5. Completion of a reflective essay to demonstrate professional growth as a result of the certification (minimum 2 pages, double-spaced, 12 point Times Roman Font)
+5. Completion of a reflective essay to demonstrate professional growth as a result of the certification (1-page minimum, double-spaced, 12-point Times Roman Font)

 6. A total of 12 or more credits